MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 ## Design areas

-We suggest that you explore these design areas for recommendations and best practice guidance when defining your own mission critical architecture.
+We suggest you explore these design areas for recommendations and best practice guidance when defining your mission-critical architecture.

 |Design area|Description|
 |---|---|